How to Apply

 Steps to Apply for Financial aid/ Completing the FAFSA

-Applying for financial aid starts with a single application called the FAFSA.
-Students are automatically considered for all forms of federal financial assistance by completing the following steps:
+Applying for financial aid starts with a single application called the Free Application for Federal Student Aid (FAFSA).
+Students are automatically considered for all forms of federal financial assistance.

 How to create a FSA ID: